Vengeance (2001): Storylines

-The Invasion, which began in June 2001, ended at Survivor Series, when Team WWF won a "Winner Takes All" Survivor Series match.
-The Alliance was forced to close business as a result, and all their titles except for the World Championship were abandoned (the remaining championships were unified with their respective WWF equivalents and subsequently deactivated, and the WCW Cruiserweight Championship became a WWF title).
-On Raw the following night, WWF Owner Vince McMahon attempted to strip Stone Cold Steve Austin, who was a member of The Alliance, of his WWF Championship, and award it to Kurt Angle due to his actions in costing The Alliance the match.
-However, before he could do so Ric Flair, who had not been seen on any wrestling program since McMahon's purchase of WCW in March 2001, interrupted McMahon and announced that the leaders of The Alliance, Shane and Stephanie McMahon, had sold their stake in the WWF to him and that he was now equal partners with McMahon.
-Austin then attacked both Angle and McMahon, after which Flair presented him with his title belt.
+The Invasion, which began in March 2001, ended at Survivor Series, when Team WWF won a "Winner Takes All" Survivor Series match.
+The Alliance was forced to close business as a result, and all their titles, except for the World Championship, were abandoned (the remaining championships were unified with their respective WWF equivalents, and subsequently deactivated, and the WCW Cruiserweight Championship became a WWF title).
+On Raw the following night, WWF Owner Vince McMahon attempted to strip Stone Cold Steve Austin, who was a member of The Alliance, of his WWF Championship, and award it to Kurt Angle, due to his actions in costing The Alliance the match at Survivor Series.
+However, before he could do so, Ric Flair, who had not been seen on any wrestling program since McMahon's purchase of World Championship Wrestling (WCW) in March 2001, interrupted McMahon, and explained that the leaders of The Alliance, Shane, and Stephanie McMahon, had sold their stake in the WWF to him, and that he was now equal partners with McMahon.
+Austin then attacked both Angle, and McMahon, after which Flair presented him with his title belt.

-Soon after, Flair announced a match between Austin and The Rock, the holder of the World Championship, to unify both titles and create one undisputed champion.
+Soon after, Flair scheduled a match between Austin, and The Rock, the holder of the World Championship, to unify both titles, and create one undisputed champion.
 McMahon, however, convinced Flair to create a four-man tournament instead.
-Two matches were made, with Austin defending the WWF Championship against Angle and The Rock defending the World Championship against Chris Jericho.
-The winners of both matches would then face each other in a third match where the winner would be the first Undisputed WWF Champion.
+Two matches were made, with Austin defending the WWF Championship against Angle, and The Rock defending the World Championship against Chris Jericho.
+The winners of both matches would then face each other in a third match; where the winner would be the first Undisputed WWF Champion.

 Both title matches were rooted in feuds that were carrying over from earlier in the year.
-Austin and Angle had become allies after Triple H, with whom Austin had been teaming with since after WrestleMania X-Seven, went down with an injury and left Austin without a partner.
-Around this time The Invasion was taking hold of the WWF and in July at the InVasion event, Austin and Angle were part of Team WWF in a ten-man tag team match against five members of The Alliance.
-During the match, Austin turned on Team WWF and hit Angle with a Stone Cold Stunner, allowing Team Alliance to win.
+Austin, and Angle had become allies after Triple H, with whom Austin had been in a team with as The Two-Man Power Trip since WrestleMania X-Seven, went down with an injury, leaving Austin without a partner.
+Around this time, The Invasion was taking hold of the WWF, and in July at the InVasion event, Austin, and Angle were part of Team WWF in a ten-man tag team match against five members of The Alliance.
+During the match, Austin turned on Team WWF, and hit Angle with a Stone Cold Stunner, allowing Team Alliance to win.
 On the July 23 episode of Raw Is War Austin, now the leader of The Alliance, stated that he did this because he felt that Vince McMahon was grooming Angle to take over his spot, and that he was "unappreciated" when McMahon insisted he return to the old Austin.